JahsiasWhite/country-flag-quiz/README.md

 1. Option to show names/flags directly on the country on the globe
 2. We already have partial wikipedia integration.
 Now we should have a "Show More" button for the countries.
 It will open a "card" that has the wiki info on it for easy fact viewing
-3. Timer should just be total time its taking.
-No countdown.
-We should also add a "Next Question" button
-4. When you finish the question, all wrong guesses that had their border changed red, reset back to default
+3. When you finish the question, all wrong guesses that had their border changed red should reset back to default
-5. The hoverInfo menu clashes and is buggy with the quiz menu.
+4. The hoverInfo menu clashes and is buggy with the quiz menu.
 The hoverInfo menu should not go overtop the quiz menu.
-6. When you get a question wrong it zooms in on the correct country.
+5. When you get a question wrong it zooms in on the correct country.
 It should also flash red

 # Globe Country Data Setup